first-try-software/navigable/README.md

 * Think about whether or not resources are singular or plural
   - Does a singular resource have an Index?
   - Should `posts_id` be `post_id`?
+* Revist class methods in Navigable (use instance?)
 * Add to CI
 * Add to CodeClimate
 * Rewrite README